cafjs/caf_rpi_zx/README.md

 ## CAF RPI ZX

-This library access a ZX infrared sensor using a RPi.
+A library to access a ZX infrared sensor using an RPi.

 It runs in the device not in the cloud.